tilburgsciencehub/website/content/tutorials/project-management/scrum-for-researchers/index.md

 - The **development team members** are responsible for completing the tasks in the Sprint.

+### Meeting types and planning

-During separately scheduled strategic discussions, the product owners (in collaboration with the team members) decide upon the needs for further development or improvement of the product.
-These needs form the **product backlog** and are broken down in smaller items/tasks that can be completed in a reasonable amount of time (for example a few hours).
+- During separately scheduled __strategic discussions__, the product owners (in collaboration with the team members) decide upon the needs for further development or improvement of the product.
+These needs form the *product backlog* and are broken down in smaller items/tasks that can be completed in a reasonable amount of time (for example a few hours).
 Items can be allocated to a specific team member.

-For instance, during our team’s bi-weekly sprint planning meeting the product owners inspect the work from the backlog that’s most valuable to be done next and move these items to the sprint backlog.
+- During our team’s __sprint planning meeting__, which kicks off each new sprint, the product owners inspect the work from the backlog that’s most valuable to be done next and move these items to the sprint backlog.
+We also review tasks that have been completed in the previous sprint.

-The **sprint** is a period of (in our case) 2 weeks in which the team members complete the tasks selected by the product owners from the product backlog.
+- __During the sprint__ (in our case a two-week period), team members complete the tasks selected by the product owners from the product backlog.

+- In addition to regular sprint meetings, every week we meet for a brief __"WOW meeting"__ (max.
+15 minutes) to discuss the past week’s successes: basically, anything we have achieved and are very proud of sharing with the team.
+This helps us stay connected and positive!

 {{% tip %}}

+To get started with using Scrum...
+- determine the roles of team members,
+- pick a sprint duration (e.g., two weeks),
+- plan a strategic discussion so that you converge on the backlog items,
+- schedule your first sprint planning meeting,
+- schedule the "weekly wows", and
+- reserve time in your agenda to work on tasks assigned to you.

-To keep track of the product and sprint backlog and the items/tasks that’s being worked on, we suggest using **[Trello](https://trello.com)**, a tool by Atlassian to visualize and manage projects.
+To keep track of the product and sprint backlog and the items/tasks that’s being worked on, you can use **[Trello](https://trello.com)** or the project tab on your project's [GitHub repository](https://github.com).

 {{% /tip %}}

-In addition to regular sprint meetings, every week we meet for a brief meeting (max 15 minutes) to discuss the past week’s "WOWs": basically, anything we have achieved and are very proud of sharing with the team.
-This helps us stay connected and positive!

 {{% example %}}
-**Scrum for a research project**
+**Using Scrum for a research project**

 Think about the following situation.
 There are multiple co-authors who want to use publicly available data.
 They will analyze them with R. They have just come together to discuss how to proceed.

-The goal is to program the whole workflow using [`make`](/building-blocks/configure-your-computer/automation-and-workflows/make/).
-The workflow consists of downloading the data, putting them in the right place, preparing them for analysis, producing summary statistics, and finally producing a pdf with those summary statistics.
+The goal is to develop a workflow using [`make`](/building-blocks/configure-your-computer/automation-and-workflows/make/).
+The workflow consists of downloading the data, putting them in the right place, preparing them for analysis, producing summary statistics, and finally producing a PDF with those summary statistics.

-The **starting point of the first meeting is creating a backlog** that consists of bite-size items that take a few hours (max) to complete.
+The **starting point of the first meeting is creating a backlog** that consists of bite-size items that take (max.) a few hours to complete.

-So far, they have come up with the following items:
+So far, the team members have come up with the following items:
-- Create directory structure;
+- Create directory structure,
-- Create new Git repository;
+- Create new Git repository,
-- Write first raw version of code that downloads the data and saves them in the right place;
+- Write first raw version of code that downloads the data and saves them in the right place,
 - Write first raw version of code that prepares the data for analysis;
 - Write first simple analysis file that produces summary statistics and writes them into a LaTeX file;
 - Set up a new tex file that produces a document with summary statistics table;
 - Set up makefile so that make can be used to run the project.

-Next, they have **the first sprint planning meeting** and discuss which items they want to **move to the sprint**.
+Next, the team members have **the first sprint planning meeting** and discuss which items they want to **move to the sprint**.
 They are optimistic and move all of them to the next sprint.
 Importantly, particularly in times in which we have a lot of long online meetings, this is all they have to do, so the meeting can end.

 During the sprint, **they all know what things need to be done**, so they can flexibly discuss with one another who does what.
-One can use Trello to **keep track** of this.
+One can use Trello or the project board on GitHub to **keep track** of this.
 Each entry above is a little card (think of it as a post-it note).
 Whenever someone starts working on something, the card is moved to the “in progress” section or column.
 And once something is finished, it ends up in the “done” column.

 When people work very intensely on projects, they sometimes start the day with a brief meeting (a "stand-up" meeting) where the Scrum master manages the board and everyone coordinates who does what.
 In less intense times, one can instead have a weekly "WOW" meeting like we do.